Lets turn our attention now to music and some classic anthems of financial independence.

 Jagger and Richard distinguish between our wants (which are endless) and our needs (food, water, love, shelter) which are simple and can be met with ease if we focus on the right things.

-Shit happens, so we need to be robust to the possibility of disappointment.
-This is an entirely normal and natural part of life.
-It is not our cue to start whinging and demanding that our government / employer / parents / spouse solve all of our problems for us.
-What doesn’t kill you, can often make you stronger.
+Shit happens.
+Disappointment is a normal and natural part of life.
+It is not our cue to start whinging and demanding that other people solve all of our problems for us.

 I’ll let you into a secret: financial independence is not really about money…its about the search for happiness.

-Pharrell realises that the end purpose of FI is not to dwell on your fear of poverty and focus on the accumulation of excessive assets.
+Pharrell realises that the end purpose of financial freedom is not to focus on fear nor the pointless accumulation of more assets.
 No, the purpose of financial independence is to Optimise for Happiness.

 For me, this pop pleaser works because we sense its underlying authenticity.
 I doubt that it would be possible for Williams to put on his game face and write this song during lunch hour in his cubicle between producing last month’s management accounts and completing his performance review forms.